Toriano Pride Jr.

-Toriano Pride Jr. (born December 18, 2003) is an American college football cornerback for the Missouri Tigers.
-He previously played for the Clemson Tigers.
+Toriano Pride Jr. (born December 18, 2003) is an American professional football cornerback for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Clemson Tigers and the Missouri Tigers and was selected by the Buffalo Bills in the seventh round of the 2026 NFL Draft.

 Early life

 Pride attended East St. Louis Senior High School.
 He was rated as a four-star recruit, the 10th best cornerback, and the 71st overall player in the class of 2022, and committed to play college football for the Clemson Tigers over offers such as Auburn, Missouri, Ohio State, and Oregon.

 College career

 Clemson

 In week 5 of the 2022 season, Pride recorded his first career interception in a win over NC State.
 He finished his freshman season in 2022 with two starts in 14 appearances, tallying 23 tackles, four pass deflections, a sack, an interception and a safety.
 In week 7 of the 2023 season, Pride tallied seven tackles and three pass deflections in a win over Wake Forest.
 In the 2023 season, he recorded 14 tackles with one going for a loss, and four pass deflections.
 After the 2023 season, Pride entered his name into the NCAA transfer portal.

 In Pride's career with the Tigers he played in 26 games while making three starts where he notched 36 tackles with two being for a loss, nine pass break ups, and an interception.